bicciatolab/Circr/README.md

 All required libraries can be installed through `pip` like ```pip3 install pybedtools```

 #### Support files
-`Circr` requires a set of annotation file to perform the various step of the analysis, which are listed below:
+`Circr` requires a set of annotation files to perform the various step of the analysis, which are listed below:

 * Reference genome sequence in FASTA format
 * Gene annotation in GTF format
 * rRNA coordinates in BED format
-* miRNA sequence in FASTA format
+* miRNA sequences in FASTA format
 * validated miRNA:RNA interactions in BED format
 * Argonaute peak file in BED format